 Identification and appropriate classification is key to ensure that customer confidence in natural diamonds is not eroded, and equipment has been developed that is able to detect synthetics with 100% accuracy, thus reducing the substitution threat.
 Industry organisations such as GIA are increasingly testing and providing certification services.

 Synthetic diamonds are also required to be separately certified, a key industry control, which helps cement consumer confidence in the industry.
-The Diamond Producers Association is tasked with helping consumers to understand the significant value differential between natural and laboratory-produced diamonds.
+The Natural Diamond Council is tasked with helping consumers to understand the significant value differential between natural and laboratory-produced diamonds.